ccoakley/aws-lambda-ip-address/README.md

 # Create Role for Lambda

-Create a lambda trust role role (this allows the aws lambda service to have _some_ permissions in your account).
+Create a lambda trust role (this allows the aws lambda service to have _some_ permissions in your account).

 ```bash